 She currently serves as the President of the International Law Society and as the Comments Editor for the Journal of International Law at the University of Baltimore School of Law.
 Natalie is also a law clerk for John H. Denick & Associates, P.A., a business law firm in downtown Baltimore.

-Andres Meraz is a third-year law student at the University of Baltimore School of Law with a concentration in Public International Law.
+Andres Meraz is a third-year law student at the University of Baltimore School of Law with a concentration in Private International Law.
 He graduated from the University of Maryland, College Park where he received a B.A. in Philosophy with a minor in Government and Political Theory.
-While a student at UB, Andres spent the summer before his 2L year studying comparative Family and Environmental law at the University of Aberdeen in Scotland.
+While a student at UB Law, Andres spent the summer before his 2L year studying comparative family law and comparative environmental law at the University of Aberdeen in Scotland.
+During the 2014 winter intersession, Andres will participate in UB Law’s 13th Annual Program in Comparative and International Law in Curaçao, hosted by the University of Curaçao.

-In addition to being a CICL student fellow, Andres currently serves as a staff-editor for the University of Baltimore Journal of International Law.
-He is also the current recruitment chair for Phi Delta Phi International Legal Honor Society as well as the Law Scholar for Professor Samuels’ Constitutional Law class.
-During the summer before his 3L year, Andres will work as law clerk for Armstrong, Donohue, Ceppos, Vaughan & Rhoades, a litigation firm in Montgomery County.
+In addition to being a CICL student fellow, Andres currently serves as the Outreach & Technology Editor for the University of Baltimore Journal of International Law.
+He is also the current president of UB Law’s chapter of Phi Delta Phi ( ΦΔΦ) International Legal Honor Society, and has also recently worked as a Law Scholar for first year law students.

 Christian Noble is a third year student at the University of Baltimore School of Law, planning to graduate in May 2015 with a J.D. and a concentration in International Law.
 He graduated from the Penn State University in June of 2008 with a Bachelors of the Arts in International Politics with a minor in Sociology.
 He has also studied Japanese and Korean language.